keenanromain/AWS-CLF-C02-Study-Guide/README.md

 <img width="965" alt="Image" src="https://github.com/user-attachments/assets/9427f4f6-6634-4b47-afb4-40878049246c" />

+Shield is a way to defend against Distributed Denial-of-Service (DDoS) attacks.
+Shield Advanced (os opposed to Shield Standard) offers 24/7 premium DDoS attack protection.

+Web Application Firewall (WAF) filters inbound requests into your AWS environment based on rules that you specify based on IP address, HTTP Header, HTTP Body, or URI string.
+These lists of rules are called Web Access Control Lists (web ACLS).
+WAF protects your applications from common web exploits on layer 7 such as SQL Injection and Cross-Site Scripting (XSS).
+It is deployed to Application Load Balancer, API Gateway, and CloudFront.

+Network Firewall is how you protect your entire VPC, from Layer 3 to Layer 7.

+Firewall Manager lets you manage all of your security rules in all of the accounts of your AWS organization in a central place.
+It's rules are applied to new resources and accounts as they are created.

 -----

 SQS lets you send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be available.
 It is a fully-managed service used to decouple applications.
 It serves as a temporary message store so that a receivering service can receive data at a timeframe and manner that is acceptable to it, as opposed to just receiving a message whenever the sender sends it.
 It is the oldest AWS offering and one of the first services to appear in the cloud.
 It scales from 1 message to 10,000s per second.
 Requests are deleted after they are read.